ssloy/ssloy.github.io/docs/strange/earnshaw.md

     To sum up, we Coulomb's electric potential due to a point charge is indeed derived from Laplace's equation.

+### Back to the error I made

+If we use the Coulomb $1/r$ formula in a 2D space, this corresponds to a situation where we actually have 3 dimensions, but the motion of charges is restricted along one axis by some external mechanism.
+In that case, it is obvious that a stable configuration can be created.
+For example, take a cardboard tube, place it vertically, and put a magnet at the bottom.
+Then place another magnet inside the tube above it.
+This upper magnet will be in equilibrium: the tube prevents horizontal motion (effectively constraining the system to one dimension), and along the vertical direction the gravitational force is balanced by the magnetic repulsion.

+Earnshaw’s theorem must be applied either together with the Coulomb law in 3D, or in a space of any dimension, but using the correct potential for that dimension.
+By “correct” I mean the potential that actually follows from Maxwell’s equations in that given number of dimensions.

 ## Earnshaw's theorem

 Let us sum up what we have learned from Maxwell's laws: in a region without charge, the electric potential $f$ satisfies Laplace’s equation $\Delta f = 0$.